-3.6 Note Commitment Trees
+3.7 Note Commitment Trees

-The note commitment tree is an incremental Merkle tree of fixed depth used to store note commitments that JoinSplit transfers produce.
-Just as the unspent transaction output set (UTXO set) used in Bitcoin, it is used to express the existence of value and the capability to spend it.
+The note commitment tree is an incremental Merkle tree of fixed depth used to store note commitments that JoinSplit transfers and Spend transfers produce.
+Just as the unspent transaction output set (UTXO set) used in

+Bitcoin, it is used to express the existence of value and the capability to spend it.
 However, unlike the UTXO set, it is not the job of this tree to protect against double-spending, as it is append-only.

 A root of this tree is associated with each treestate, as described in §3.4 'Transactions and Treestates' on p.
-11.
+12.

-Each node in the incremental Merkle tree is associated with a hash value of size l{Merkle} bits.
+Each node in the incremental Merkle tree is associated with a hash value of size $\ell{\mathsf{MerkleSprout}}$ or $\ell{\mathsf{MerkleSapling}}$ bits.
 The layer numbered h, counting from layer 0 at the root, has 2^h nodes with indices 0 to $2^h - 1$ inclusive.
 The hash value associated with the node at index i in layer h is denoted M_i^h .

-3.7 Nullifier Sets
+3.8 Nullifier Sets

-Each full node maintains a nullifier set logically associated with each treestate.
-As valid transactions containing JoinSplit transfers are processed, the nullifiers revealed in JoinSplit descriptions are inserted into this nullifier set.
+Each full validator maintains a nullifier set logically associated with each treestate.
+As valid transactions containing JoinSplit transfers or Spend transfers are processed, the nullifiers revealed in JoinSplit descriptions and Spend descriptions are inserted into this nullifier set.